toeverything/AFFiNE.pro/README.md

 ## How to publish blog

-The new blog source uses AFFiNE - public workspace: [https://app.affine.pro/public-workspace/H6vffRmJbCfA-r3kq_36_](https://app.affine.pro/public-workspace/H6vffRmJbCfA-r3kq_36_)
+The blog source uses a public workspace of AFFiNE: [https://app.affine.pro/public-workspace/H6vffRmJbCfA-r3kq_36_](https://app.affine.pro/public-workspace/H6vffRmJbCfA-r3kq_36_)

 You can use AFFiNE to write your article, contact [ShortCipher](https://github.com/ShortCipher5) to request permissions for the AFFiNE Blog Workspace.